gvessio/SignatureKinematics/README.md

 # Neural network modelling of kinematic and dynamic features for signature verification

 This repository contains the weights of a neural network model that estimates kinematic and dynamic features from online signature trajectories.
-The model is designed to mimic the capabilities of a UR5e robotic arm by using a multilayer perceptron neural network to estimate angular positions, angular velocities, and force torques from the signature trajectory (x(t), y(t)).
+The model is designed to mimic the capabilities of a UR5e robotic arm by using a multilayer perceptron (MLP)-based neural network to estimate angular positions, angular velocities, and force torques from the signature trajectory (x(t), y(t)).

 The paper detailing this work is currently under review.